 Library of Congress (LOC) catalogs the collection and links to a variety of primary source items and collections.

 National Agricultural Library Indexes of agricultural information--books, serials, and journal articles.

 National Archives and Records Administration (NARA) preserves items important in the nation's history and manages all federal records.

 National Center For Health Statistics Rates and statistics on birth, death, and other health information.

-THOMAS: Legislative Information on the Internet News and information about legislation currently under consideration or recently considered.
+Legislative Information on the Internet accesses information about legislation currently under consideration or recently considered.

-U.S. Senate Includes information on Senate sessions and committee meetings.
-Also links to the websites of individual senators.
+U.S. Senate - Information on Senate sessions and committee meetings and links to the websites of individual senators.

-White House The official presidential web site.
-Info about the president, including speeches.
+White House - the official presidential web site.

-World FactBook The CIA's profile of each country with general information about geography, population, government, weather, and travel advisories.
+World FactBook is the CIA's profile of each country containing general and specific information about geography, population, government, weather, and travel advisories.
 Includes maps.

 Search the catalog using the following Library of Congress subject headings: